LakshyaDhouchak/car-go/README.md

 **A robust Spring Boot backend for car rental management.
 Handle users, locations, cars, and bookings with smart overlap detection, secure hashing, and clean REST APIs!**

 > *Power your car rental business with seamless bookings, real-time availability, and scalable backend magic.
-From user sign-ups to conflict-free reservations – drive ahead!*
+From conflict-free reservations – drive ahead!*

 </div>